If this scheme pleases you, click here to download.

 should be able to:

 Differentiate between a firm and an industry.
-Identify factors influencing goods and services to produce.
-Outline ways of determining size of a firm.
-Identify factors influencing location of a firm. |
+Identify factors influencing goods and services to produce. |

 text book